Harry-Dinh/COMP-3004-F24-Final/README.md

 - `MainWindow` class
 - Data visualization

-## Submission Info
+## Directories and Files Information
-This section outlines the information of each file inside this submission.
+This section outlines the files and directories inside this repository what their purpose.

 - `Team32-3004-Project` (directory): contains the source code for the RaDoTech simulator
 - `README.md` (file): this README file